 Diet-acne – going back in history

 In the late 1800s and early 1900s, scientists speculated there was a link between diet and acne.
-Processed fatty foods, chocolate, bananas, nuts, alcohol, sugar and cheese where all to blame.
+Processed fatty foods, chocolate, bananas, nuts, alcohol, sugar and cheese were all to blame.

-But we now know these studies contained major design flaws and leading to an erroneous conclusion which meant there was no research for a further 40 years!
+But we now know these studies contained major design flaws, leading to an erroneous conclusion which meant there was no research for a further 40 years!

 It’s only recently that an association with acne and food has reemerged.

 A diet-acne link seemed to resurface in 2002 when scientists reported that acne was almost non-existent in outside Western populations.

 From their observations, they concluded that the vast differences in the incidence of acne between non-Western populations and modern societies could not be solely down to genes.

 Something environmental must be at play – perhaps diet they thought.
 These Non-Western individuals ate diets predominantly rich in plant-based, unprocessed low glycemic load foods.
 A list of which can be seen below.

 If diet does play a role in promoting acne, it’s thought to be due to the ability of some foods to stimulate complex acne-promoting pathways.